Tag Archives: Margery Allingham

 Dining with Death Transcript

-Here’s a full transcript of the eighth episode of Shedunnit.
-Click here to listen to it now in your app of choice.
 Caroline: It’s a perfect image of family harmony and domestic bliss.
 Everyone gathered around a table groaning with food, brought together for the daily ritual of breaking bread.
-Maybe it’s a huge dining room… Continue Reading
+Maybe it’s a huge dining room full of damask and silver; perhaps it’s a small, homely kitchen with everyone crowded in on stools.
+The class signifiers matter… Continue Reading

 Dining with Death